 SPLIT AIR AC

-These models generally consist of 1 unit that sits inside the home and another that sits outside.
-The pairs are connected with electrical cables and copper piping.
-Modern options are remote controlled and can also be used to heat the home during winter.
-They are more of an investment than monoblock models and are perfect for bigger properties.
+These models generally consist of one unit inside and another outside.
+The pair is connected with pipework and electrical cabling.
+Many modern options are remote-controlled and can also provide heating in winter, depending on the system.
+They are typically more of an investment than portable options and can be a good match for larger properties.
 These include:

 • Wall-mounted air conditioners